 The issue of foreign connections is far more contentious in the case of the Islamic State in Somalia.
 Although the Australian Government, for instance, asserts that Islamic State in Yemen, similarly to the al Shabab-AQAP nexus, supports the Somali branch through experts, trainers, money, and weapons (Australian National Security, n.d.), the UN Monitoring Group in Somalia is far less confident, and the only proven connection was found to be the broadcasts and an electronic copy of Dabiq magazine found on one of the Islamic State in Somalia's members (UNSC, 2018).
 Accordingly, one more commentator asserts that "the only visible evidence that Mumin is in touch with any other part of the Islamic State structure is in the broadcast of his propaganda through Islamic Statecontrolled platforms, and the existence of an Islamic State regional media bureau in Somalia" (Hiraal Institute, 2018, p.
-12) which is currently the only connection proven beyond doubt.
+12).